 4. Stay Three to Five Days at Disneyland in Summer

-During the busy summer months, three days will give you enough time to experience the best attractions in both parks.
-We suggest at least two days at Disneyland and one at Disney California Adventure.
-Park hopping is cheaper per day with a multi-day ticket.
-So, it really makes more financial sense to park hop with a multi-day ticket.
-If you have small children, a longer trip allows you to slow down, and let them explore all the discoveries in Toontown.
+If you have small children, a longer trip allows you to slow down and let your tadpoles explore all the discoveries in Toontown.
 A longer trip allows "Star Wars" fans the time they need to fully experience Star Wars: Galaxy's Edge.
+ICYMI: the timeline has changed in Batuu.
+You can now meet Darth Vader, Leia Organa, Luke Skywalker and Han Solo in Galaxy's Edge.
+Kylo Ren has moved to Tomorrowland's Launch Bay.
+You'll want to budget some extra time to see these characters.
 Waiting for parades and nighttime spectaculars involves time, so a multi-day ticket allows you to take the time to experience all the amazing entertainment.

 5. Arrive Early

 The first few hours of the day in the parks see the very lowest crowds.
-The last few hours in the evenings during and after fireworks are also light.
+The last few hours in the evenings during shows and after fireworks are also light.
 If you are walking from your hotel, you should plan to arrive an hour early to get through security and entrance lines.
 If you are driving, the parking lots open one hour before the earliest theme park opening time.
 Arriving before the park opens is another one of our tips for visiting Disneyland in summer.
 You'll avoid the lines and the heat.
-Then you can focus on shows, characters, food and other experiences once the lines get long.
+Then you can focus on shows, characters, food and other experiences midday once the lines get long.

 6. Pinpoint Attractions with Water

-With the summer heat in full effect Grizzly River Run and Tiana's Bayou Adventure will see the highest crowds in the afternoon.
+With the summer heat in full effect, Grizzly River Run and Tiana's Bayou Adventure will see the highest crowds in the afternoon.
 Stave off the wait by using Lightning Lane or by riding earlier or later in the day.
 Or hop in a Single Rider line.
 Before you head to the parks and make your plans, check our Disneyland ride refurbishments.

 7. Learn How to Find the Shortest Waits

 We frogs know a few ways to skip the lines.
 We've already discussed arriving early and staying late.
 We also offer park plans to help you find your way through the most attractions.
-While we do enjoy a bit of spontaneity in our day, having a park plan in place helps us hit the most popular attractions before lines form, enjoy rides with consistent or low wait times (and do other things) midday and jump in dwindling lines before park closure.
+While we do enjoy a bit of spontaneity in our day, having a park plan in place helps us hit the popular attractions before lines form, enjoy rides with consistent or low wait times (and do other things) midday and jump in dwindling lines before park closure.
 Consult the wait times in the Disneyland app to find the shortest waits.
-You can also use the free Genie feature in the Disneyland app.
+You can also use the free Genie feature in the Disneyland app in "My Plans."
 You can input your interests and Genie will make suggestions for when to ride attractions with the shortest wait.
 Don't get this confused with the optional Lightning Lane Multi Pass service (at an extra cost), which we will get into shortly.

-If all the riders of your party are at least 7 years old and OK with being separated on rides to fill empty seats, using Single Rider lines can shave hours off of your day.
+If all the riders of your party are at least 7 years old and OK with being separated on rides to fill empty seats, using Single Rider lines can shave hours off your day.
 If you have smaller tadpoles who are not tall enough or brave enough to ride, ask the cast member at the ride entrance about Rider Switch before riding.
-Our guide to Disneyland height requirements and Rider Switch can get you up to speed.
+Our posts on Disneyland height requirements and Rider Switch can get you up to speed.
 One more thing: You can skip food lines with Mobile Order.
 We will get into more detail about that in a little bit too.

-8. Use Lightning Lane Multi Pass and Lightning Lane Single Pass
+9. Use Lightning Lane Multi Pass and Lightning Lane Single Pass

 There are two main ways to access Lightning Lane lines, which bypass the standard queues for a shorter time in line.
-Lightning Lane Multi Pass is an optional paid service that allows you to make Lightning Lane selections on your phone for up to 20 rides across the resort.
+Lightning Lane Multi Pass is an optional paid service that allows you to make Lightning Lane selections on your phone for 20+ rides across the resort.
 Multi Pass also comes with unlimited PhotoPass photo downloads.
 Most thrill rides and a few other popular rides are on Multi Pass, but there are a lot of rides that just have one standby line.
-Three of the most in-demand rides are not on Lightning Lane Multi Pass, but they have Lightning Lane access too.
+Two of the most in-demand rides are not on Lightning Lane Multi Pass, but they have Lightning Lane access too.
 For those rides, you can pay for individual access to skip the line if you wish (Lightning Lane Single Pass), whether or not you use Multi Pass.

 Guests cannot start making Lightning Lane selections until they have entered a theme park for the day.
 You can purchase discount Disneyland tickets already loaded with Lightning Lane Multi Pass or purchase Multi Pass each day through the Disneyland app once you have entered the park (price may vary by day).
 We have a couple of hopful posts to explain Lightning Lanes in more detail:

-If you are familiar with Lightning Lanes at Walt Disney World, definitely read up on how to use these services at Disneyland as things operate differently between the parks.
+If you are familiar with Lightning Lanes at Walt Disney World, definitely read up on how to use these services at Disneyland, as things operate differently between the parks.
 The good news is that there are a lot more choices throughout the day at Disneyland.

 10. Save the Longer Indoor or Shaded Rides for the Hottest Part of the Day